Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

 When to cancel your old site

-Every Squarespace site begins with a 14-day free trial.
-Trials include full access to Squarespace features and are a great way to decide if our platform meets your needs.
+- Start a trial - Every Squarespace site begins with a 14-day free trial, no credit card required.
+Trials include access to nearly all Squarespace features and are a great way to find out if our platform meets your needs.

-Step 4 - Import old content
+Step 2 - Import content

 - Blog pages, blog posts, and authors

-- Site Pages
+- Site pages

 - Image captions

 - Images saved in your Media Library, but not attached to any posts or pages, won't import.
 We recommend downloading all images in your Media Library so you have them as a backup.

 - Style or CSS.
 To customize your Squarespace site's design, use the Site styles panel.